LibraryProjectGroup/library-project-backend/README.md

 To make SQL queries from backend, a local database isn't necessary: the backend can access remote database via PuTTY and tunneling. <br> To set up tunneling in PuTTY, have *Host Name* set as **javaohjelmointi.net** and *Port* as **22**.
 Under *Connection-> SSH -> Tunnels* set *Source port* as **3306** and *Destination* as **localhost:3306**.
 After that, select *Session* again, name the session under *Saved Session*, save it, select it from the list, and press **Open**. <br>
 After connecting, input proper credentials.
 The database is then available on localhost:3306.

+### Developing in a container

+The [.devcontainer](.devcontainer/) folder contains files for developing the backend in a [VS Code Container](https://code.visualstudio.com/docs/remote/containers).
+See installation and usage instructions at [code.visualstudio.com](https://code.visualstudio.com/docs/remote/containers).

+[docker-compose.yml](.devcontainer/docker-compose.yml) file contains a container for both the Express application as well as the dabatase.
+Database initialization is handled automatically on creation using the *\*.sql* files in [sql/](./sql/) folder. [docker-compose.yml](.devcontainer/docker-compose.yml) contains also the database credentials for local development as environment variables.
+These must only be used for local development.

 <br>

 ## Endpoints